judebantony/e2e-k8s-installer/README.md

 - **Container Images (OCI)**: Transfer from vendor registries → client's private registry (or verify presence if client already mirrors).
 GitHub Packages, DockerHub, Azure ACR, AWS ECR, GCP Artifact Registry supported as source registries and Harbor, Nexus, JFrog Artifactory as destination registries
 - **Helm Charts**: Migration from vendor GitHub → client GitHub (or maintain local checkout if mirroring is disabled).
 The charts are versioned and tagged in the vendor GitHub repo
 - **Terraform Modules**: Transfer from vendor GitHub → client GitHub (or maintain local checkout), versioned and tagged in the vendor GitHub repo
-- **Database Migration Scripts**: Transfer from vendor GitHub → client GitHub (or maintain local checkout), versioned and tagged in the vendor GitHub repo
+- **Database Migration & Repair Scripts**: Transfer from vendor GitHub → client GitHub (or maintain local checkout), versioned and tagged in the vendor GitHub repo
-- **Helthy Checks & Validation**: Ensure all artifacts are verified, scanned, and ready for deployment with detailed reporting
+- **Health Checks & Validation**: Ensure all artifacts are verified, scanned, and ready for deployment with detailed reporting

 ### Full E2E installation once artifacts are in client environment